hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step6-def-crd.md

 ## Build

-With these modifications build and generate files in the config folder.
+With these modifications, build and generate files in the config folder:

 `make manifests`{{execute}}

-Apply the CRDs to your running Kubernetes cluster.
+Apply the CRDs to your running Kubernetes cluster:

 `make install`{{execute}}

 ## Test

-With these updates, ensure the updated controller and CRDs for `At` are installed.
+With these updates, ensure the updated controller and CRDs for `at` are installed:

 `kubectl get crds`{{execute}}

-You now new Kubernetes resource type.
-Further details about the resource can also be explored.
+You now have a new Kubernetes resource type and can explore further details about the resource:

 `kubectl describe crd ats`{{execute}}